In This Article

 - Repeat for at least five deep breaths.

 Downward-facing dog will open up the backs of your legs.
-If these muscles are tight, they can pull on your back muscles and cause strain and pain.
-This pose will lengthen the glutes, hamstrings, and calves and release tension from your back.
+If these muscles are tight, they might pull on your back muscles and cause strain and pain.
+This pose is meant to lengthen the glutes, hamstrings, and calves and release tension from your back.

 - Place your hands shoulder-distance and hip-width apart.